microsoft/AzureTRE/docs/tre-admins/identities/test-account.md

 # TRE Automation Admin Application

 ## Name
-The Automation Application is typically called `<TRE_ID> Automation Admin` within the AAD Portal.
+The Automation Application is typically called `<TRE_ID> Automation Admin` within the Microsoft Entra ID Portal.

 ## Purpose
 This application is used to authorize end-to-end test scenarios.